om-arya/om-arya/README.md

 # Hi, I'm Om Arya! 👋
-💻 Computer Science and Mathematics at the University of Maryland, College Park
+💻 Computer Science and Mathematics (Double Major) at the University of Maryland, College Park

 📍 Washington DC Metro Area

 ## About Me
-I’m pursuing a B.Sc with a double major in Computer Science and Mathematics at the University of Maryland, College Park.
+I’m pursuing a B.Sc in Computer Science and Mathematics at the University of Maryland.
 My technical proficiencies cover full-stack web development, mobile development, and machine learning.
 I'm particularly passionate about leveraging my skills to develop solutions with real-world impacts, crafted with an analytical and user-centric mentality.

 ## Recent Projects 🛠
 * [Vibify][Vibify-url] - A mobile music application that curates personalized radio stations based on user-defined "vibes".